CHEESE-STUFFED CHICKEN WRAPPED IN BACON – A FAMILY TRADITION

 - Place chicken breast in plastic resealable bags or between pieces of waxed paper, and pound with flat side of meat mallet or rolling pin to no more than 1/4-inch thickness.
 Set aside.

-- In small bowl mix cream cheese, blue cheese and chopped green onions.
+- In small bowl mix softened cream cheese, blue cheese and chopped green onions.
 Add salt and pepper to taste.
-Spread 1/4 cup of cheese and onion mixture into plastic wrap and roll into cylinders, a little shorter than the length of the chicken breast and put in freezer for 10-15 minutes.
+Spread about 1/4 cup of cheese and onion mixture into plastic wrap and roll into cylinders, a little shorter than the length of the chicken breast.
+Put in freezer for 10-15 minutes.

 - Remove from freezer, placing the mixture in the center of the breast.
 Starting on the short end, roll the chicken breast around the cheese and onion roll, tucking in the ends.

-- Wrap each breast with 3 slices of bacon, making sure the last piece runs lengthwise to secure the ends.
-Secure with a few toothpicks to keep the wrap together.
-Place chicken wraps on broiler pan, or on rack on top of baking pan or dish.
-I line the bottom pan with aluminum foil to catch cheese drippings and for easy clean-up .
+- Wrap each breast with 3 slices of bacon, making sure the last piece runs lengthwise.
+Secure with toothpicks to keep the wrap together.
+Use no-stick cooking spray on either broiler pan or wire rack placed on top of baking pan.
+Place chicken wraps on top.
+Tip: Line lower pan with foil to catch cheese drippings and make for easy clean-up .

-- Bake 15 minutes and flip.
-Bake another 8 minutes, or until meat thermometer reads 160 degrees.
-Spoon drippings over chicken.
+- Bake on top rack, 6 inches from heat source for 15 minutes then flip.
+Bake another 6-8 minutes, or until meat thermometer reads 160 degrees.